CapTen101/VLC-docs/basic/settings/adjustmentsandeffects.rst

 ***************

 Sometimes, while playing a file, you realize that the lip sync or subtitle is not displayed at the right time and this occurs when the Audio is not in sync with the Subtitle or Video.
-VLC's synchronization feature allows you to fix an audio/video and audio/subtitle file that is not synced by either deplaying or hastening the audio till it is synced.
+VLC's synchronization feature allows you to fix an audio or subtitle file that is not synced by either deplaying or hastening the audio till it is synced.

 Audio/Video Synchronization
 ===========================

 To fix the Audio/Video synchronization with the VLC media player, follow the steps below:

-* Step 1 : Detect (hear) that audio is out of sync
+#.
+Detect (hear) that audio is out of sync
-* Step 2 : If your audio requires to be slowed down then hit the *K* hotkey from your keyboard.
+#.
+If your audio requires to be slowed down then hit the *K* hotkey from your keyboard.
 For the opposite of this hit the *J* hotkey on your keyboard.
 A confirmation will be displayed on the top-right area of your screen.
-* Step 3 : Pressing the hotkey once will speed up or slow down the audio by 50 milliseconds.
+#.
+Pressing the hotkey once will speed up or slow down the audio by 50 milliseconds.
 If you continue to press it, the number of milliseconds will continuously be incremented.
-* Step 4 : Speed up or slow down the sound timing of the video until you reach the desired state.
+#.
+Speed up or slow down the sound timing of the video until you reach the desired state.
 Make sure that the video is playing and listen to the sound carefully and match it with the video to do this.

 Audio/Subtitle Synchronization
 ==============================

 To fix the Audio/Subtitle synchronization with the VLC media player, follow the steps below:

-* Step 1 : Make sure you are playing a video along its subtitle.
+#.
+Make sure you are playing a video along its subtitle.
-* Step 2 : If your subtitle requires to be delayed then hit the **h** hotkey from your keyboard.
+#.
+If your subtitle requires to be delayed then hit the **h** hotkey from your keyboard.
 For the opposite of this, hit the **g** hotkey on your keyboard.
 A confirmation will be displayed on the top-right area of your screen.
-* Step 3 : Pressing the hotkeys once will delay or hasten the subtitle by 50 milliseconds.
+#.
+Pressing the hotkeys once will delay or hasten the subtitle by 50 milliseconds.
 If you continue to press it, the number of milliseconds will continuously be incremented.
-* Step 4 : Delay or speed up the subtitle timing of the video until you reach the desired state.
+#.
+Delay or speed up the subtitle timing of the video until you reach the desired state.
 Listen to the audio carefully and fix the subtitle to accurately sync with your video.
 Some subtitles can be way off and you might require them to be delayed by a couple of seconds in order to sync with the spoken words of a video.

 Advance/Bookmark
 ================

-* Bookmark a position in subtitle time by clicking on **Shift + j**.
+#.
+Bookmark a position in subtitle time by clicking on **Shift + j**.
-* Synchronize the previously bookmarked audio and subtitle times by cliking on **Shift + k**.
+#.
+Synchronize the previously bookmarked audio and subtitle times by cliking on **Shift + k**.

-Aside from fixing the Audio/Video and Audio/Subtitle synchronization with VLC hotkeys, you can also provide a numerical delay value directly using the menu options on VLC.

-To do this, click on :guilabel:`Tools` menu and select :guilabel:`Audio Synchronisation` from the dropdown menu.
+Aside from using VLC hotkeys for synchronization, you can also provide a numerical delay value directly using the menu options on VLC by clicking on :menuselection:`Tools --> Track Synchronisation --> Synchronisation from the dropdown menu.

 .. figure::  /images/basic/settings/track_synchronization.PNG
    :align:   center